Washington St, SoNo

 Most applications take 3 to 6 months to process, though provisional permits can be obtained in 3 to 4 weeks for an additional fee.
 Permit types range from Restaurant Liquor (LIR) to Package Store (LIP) to Café (CAF) permits, and each have associated state fees.
 For a complete walkthrough of Connecticut's permit process see our guide to Connecticut Liquor Permit applications.

-Where Alcohol Service Is Permitted
+Where Alcohol Service Is Permitted in Norwalk

 Norwalk's zoning code defines where alcohol-serving uses are permitted by right, meaning no special permit or variance required.
-The key districts are:

 No Proximity Restrictions